ziparker/draft/README.md

 ` -DDRAFT_ENABLE_CUDA=ON` - build nvcomp, for gpu compression support via the `draft nvcompress` command (experimental).

+### Ubuntu 20.04 builds

+To build an executable for use on Ubuntu 20.04:
+    docker build --tag draft --force-rm - < tools/build.ubuntu20.04.docker
+    docker run --rm -it -v $PWD:/src -v $PWD/output:/ctx draft
+    # output is in output/install/bin/draft

 ## draft

 To build draft, we just point to the environment directory from the external